imtiaz1710/SOLID-EXAMPLES/readme.md

     }
 ```

 We can create ```IEmployeeSalaryCalculator```  interface for salary calculation .
 We can create salary calculator classe for each type of employee and implement the interface to it.
-No, If we have to add new type of emplyee then we can easily create a class for this and implement the interface to it.
+Now, If we have to add new type of employee then we can easily create a class for this and implement the interface to it.
 No code will be modified.
 There will be no effect on the existing code for the new type.
-Our code in now open for extensin and we can extend our code according to our need.
+Our code in now open for extension and we can extend our code according to our need.